TreacherousDev/GitHub-Tetris/README.md

 2. Open your Chromium web browser and click on `Extensions` tab
 3. Enable `Developer Mode`
 4. Click on `Load Unpacked`
-5. Select the folder `GitHub-Tetris/GitHub-Tetris-Chromium`
+5. Select the folder `GitHub-Tetris-Chromium` you just unpacked
 6. Open a GitHub profile tab and activate the extension

 ___